leftfield-geospatial/geedim/README.rst

 compositing and downloading satellite imagery from Google Earth Engine (EE).
 It optionally performs cloud / shadow masking, and cloud / shadow-free compositing on supported collections.
 Images and composites can be downloaded, or exported to Google Drive.
-Relevant metadata is included in downloaded files.
 Images larger than the EE size limit are split and downloaded as separate tiles, then re-assembled into a single GeoTIFF.

 .. description_end